floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

     most mobile devices)
   - the supported Vulkan API version is not at least 1.3
-  - no 'queue family' exists which supports graphics, compute, transfer and presentation operations all on the same queue
+  - no 'queue family' exists which supports graphics, compute, transfer and presentation commands all on the same queue
 - Next a logical `vkDevice` object is created with the following required features and extensions (with the exception of compressed texture formats which are optional):
-  - a single queue
+  - a single queue for all commands
   - EXT_descriptor_buffer
   - extendedDynamicState
   - bufferDeviceAddress